antoinsader/duckcup/backend/README.md

 - Business logic is implemented in `/application/use_cases`.
 - Use cases orchestrate infrastructure services to perform operations such as clustering, dataset management, authentication, and integration with external platforms.

+## Libraries used:
+- For api: FastAPI, Uvicorn
+- For NLP: Spacy, numpy, torch, sentence transformers, scikit-learn, keybert, ollama, huggingface_hub, faiss
+- for Emails: imapclient, bs4
+- For telegram: telethon
+- For database: SQLLite
+- For encryption:  sqlalchemy, cryptography